sCrypt-Inc/scryptTS-docs/docs/tutorials/mint-bsv20.md

 ## Deploy and Mint

 For BSV20 version 1, tokens must be deployed before mint.
-We first create an instance of contract `HashPuzzleFT`, then call function `deployToken` to deploy the new token, and call `mint` at last to mint tokens into the contract instance.
+We first create an instance of contract `HashLockFT`, then call function `deployToken` to deploy the new token, and call `mint` at last to mint tokens into the contract instance.

 ```ts
 // BSV20 fields